 - Property Development Standards.
 The emergency shelter shall conform to all property development standards of the M Zone except as modified by these development standards. - Maximum Number of Persons/Beds.
 An emergency shelter for homeless persons shall contain no more than eight beds and shall provide shelter for no more than eight persons.
 Additionally, the cumulative total number of beds permitted in the M Zone shall not exceed eight.
 Such maximum number may be accommodated in multiple shelters not to exceed the cumulative total. - Parking.
-Emergency shelters shall accommodate all staff working in the emergency shelter.
-One parking space is to be provided for each employee or volunteer on duty, plus one space for every vehicle operated by the facility, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone.6 - Lighting.
+One parking space is to be provided for each employee or volunteer on duty, plus one space for every vehicle operated by the facility, provided that the standards do not require more parking for emergency shelters than other residential or commercial uses within the same zone. - Lighting.
 Adequate exterior lighting shall be provided for security purposes.
 The lighting shall be stationary and designed, arranged and installed so as to confine direct rays onto the premises and to direct light away from adjacent structures and public rights-of-way.
-External lighting shall be of intensity compatible with the neighborhood.
+External lighting shall be of intensity compatible with the neighborhood. - Common Facilities.
+The emergency shelter may provide one or more of the following specific common facilities for the exclusive use of the residents: - Central cooking and dining room. - o Recreation room. - o Laundry facilities to serve the number of occupants in the shelter. - Other uses that are considered as ancillary to the primary use such as office, storage.

-6 Pursuant to AB 139 (effective January 2020), the City adopted Ordinance 1441 to has amended its parking standards for emergency shelters from a ratio based on the size of the structure to a ratio based on to the number of shelter staff.
+&lt;sup>6 Pursuant to AB 139 (effective January 2020), the City adopted Ordinance 1441 to amend its parking standards for emergency shelters from a ratio based on the size of the structure to a ratio based on to the number of shelter staff.

-- Common Facilities.
-The emergency shelter may provide one or more of the following specific common facilities for the exclusive use of the residents: - Central cooking and dining room. - Recreation room. - o Laundry facilities to serve the number of occupants in the shelter. - Other uses that are considered as ancillary to the primary use such as office, storage. - On-site Staff.
+- On-site Staff.
 At least one manager shall be on site during all hours of operation of the facility.
 Such manager must be an individual who does not utilize the shelter's beds or other services and who resides off-site.
 The manager must be accompanied by one supportive staff member.
 Such staff member must be an individual who does not utilize the shelter's beds or other services and who resides off-site. - Security.
 Security personnel shall be provided during operational hours whenever clients are on the site.
 Security personnel are in addition to the staffing requirements in subsection (E).
 A security plan shall be submitted to the city prior to issuance of a certificate of occupancy. - Concentration of Uses.
 No more than one emergency shelter shall be permitted within a radius of three hundred feet from another such emergency shelter. - Emergency Shelter Operations.
 The agency or organization operating the emergency shelter shall comply with the following requirements: - Each emergency shelter resident shall stay for no more than ninety days (cumulative, not consecutive) in a three-hundred-sixty-five-day period.
 Extensions up to a total stay of one hundred eighty days in a threehundred-sixty-five-day period may be provided if no alternative housing is available. - On-site client waiting and intake areas shall be located inside the building. - The provider shall provide an annual report of the use of the facility and determination of compliance with the city's development standards for the use.